Also see Bug Incision bandcamp page

 The debut studio recordings from Calgary's Mark Fleischhaker and Scott Munro, both vocalists with a loose sense of the word.
 This is 9 tracks of their work, completely undiluted.

 In what appears to be the first entry in this duo's discography, Detroit's Mike Khoury and Ben Hall create very sparse music that somehow occupies a formidable density.
 Impossibly long tones from strings, drums that sound like you're inside of them, enhanced percussion, bell tones that hang.
 This is a huge-sounding album.
 It will fill the room.

 jack wright with hell & bunny

 The well-traveled saxophonist Jack Wright in an excellently balanced trio with cellist Hans Buetow and percussionist Ben Hall.
 This set was recorded in Easton, PA in 2007.
 Features impressive playing from all, but noteworthy for its inclination towards mind-meld.
 A united effort throughout.

-limited edition of 150, sold out
+limited edition of 150

 chris riggs / guitar